 The Benjamin is a classic looking .22 caliber Air Rifle, with a twist.
 You see, this rifle is dual fuel!
 What does that mean?
 Well, it can either act as a PCP rifle and you can fill it with a scuba tank or via a hand-pump.
 Alternatively, it can be charged via CO2.
 Although this is great news, it’s not the reason why it’s included in this list.

-The Stormrider is a firm favourite of mine and has been for a while.
-Available in either .177 cal or .22 cal flavour, it’s a multi-shot bolt-action repeater and can fire up to 26 .22 pellets in its magazine.
-It’s well loved for
+The Stormrider is a firm favorite of mine and has been for a while.
+Available in either .177 cal or .22 cal flavor, it’s a multi-shot bolt-action repeater and can fire up to 26 .22 pellets in its magazine.
+It’s well-loved for its versatility with the .177 version being used widely for plinking, hunting small pests and target shooting.

 It’s not all about that though.
 It’s about the whole package.
 It’s about who the rifle is geared towards and what that person will end up doing with it.
 It’s also of course (as it always is) about the price, which I have to say, is pretty darn cheap.